aakashns/jshtml/README.md

 console.log(html);
 ```

-This will output clean, spec-compliant HTML (without the spaces or indentation):
+This will output clean, spec-compliant HTML (without any spaces or indentation):

 ```html
 <html>